paul-tian/ITSEG-System-Engineering/README.md

 # This is the Repo for ITSEG-System Engineering.

 The meeting time is set to Friday 15:00 Sydney each week.
-Notice that there might be daylight saving time in Sydney so please check your local time accordingly.
+Please notice that there might be daylight saving time in Sydney so please check your local time accordingly.
 The current arragement for article reading and sharing is as shown:

 | Name      | Date | Article| Status|